tjvantoll/articles/nativescript/app-sync/article.md

 ## What options should I use?

-The AppSync plugin’s `sync()` method allows you to confirm that way your syncs happen in a number of different ways.
+The AppSync plugin’s `sync()` method allows you to configure how your application syncs work in a number of different ways.
 Here’s a quick look at some of the options available, along with their default values.

 ``` TypeScript
 import { AppSync, InstallMode, SyncStatus } from "nativescript-app-sync";
 import { isIOS } from "tns-core-modules/platform";

 AppSync.sync({

   deploymentKey: isIOS ? "your-ios-deployment-key" : "your-android-deployment-key",

   installMode: InstallMode.ON_NEXT_RESTART,

   mandatoryInstallMode: isIOS ?
 InstallMode.ON_NEXT_RESUME : InstallMode.IMMEDIATE,

   updateDialog: {
     updateTitle: "Please restart the app",
     optionalUpdateMessage: "Optional update msg",